 It is very likely that your knee will swell after surgery.
 This is a normal physiological phenomenon.
 However, the swelling can be more significant in some people, due to various factors, including genetic predisposition.

-The physiological mechanism : what causes fluid on knee after knee replacement?
+What causes fluid on knee after knee replacement?

 The swelling is caused by an accumulation of fluids in the various layers of tissue in the knee.
 It is related to the inflammation of the different tissues.